innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 Step body is wrapped in `timeout` block.
 This is to control training time.
 With some hyperparameters choice training may run forever.

+## Conclusion

+What I can do now is:

+1. Trigger my training from Jenkins UI.
+2. Start many jobs that will either run sequentially, or in parallel on multiple EC2 workers (this is controlled by the instance cap we set when configuring Amazon EC2 Plugin).
+If not enough workers are available training job will stay in the Jenkins queue waiting for the next available worker.
+3. Most importantly, I can stop worrying about EC2 workers idling and wasting my budget.